Academic Progress

 Both dismissal and suspension are noted on the student's transcript.
 Exception to the dismissal policy is granted only in unusual circumstances.

-A student who earns below a 2.0 term or cumulative GPA for two subsequent semesters will be subject to dismissal, as will students whose term or cumulative GPAs twice fall below 2.0 during their tenure at CCA.
+A student who receives a 1.0 or lower term GPA in a semester is subject to dismissal.
+A student who earns below a 2.0 term or cumulative GPA for two subsequent semesters or whose cumulative GPAs twice fall below 2.0 during their tenure at CCA is also subject to dismissal.
+Students subject to dismissal may submit an appeal.

-A student who receives a 1.0 or lower term GPA in a given semester might also be subject to dismissal.
 Students on disciplinary probation who earn lower than a 2.0 term or cumulative GPA will be subject to dismissal without the possibility of appealing the dismissal.

 Students who have been reinstated following suspension or dismissal and earn below a 2.0 term or cumulative GPA in any subsequent semester will be subject to a final dismissal.